-The following showcases a selection of peer support services.
+The following showcases a selection of peer support services, projects and initiatives.
 It is designed to highlight work which has been done in this area and the history, philosophy and models used by different organisations.
-For more information about any of the services, please contact them through the contact details provided.
+For more information about any of this work, please contact services or project leaders through the contact details provided.

 Our Consumer Place is a mental health resource centre run by mental health consumers (people who have a lived experience of ‘mental illness’).
 We believe that consumer perspective and consumer leadership are vital in how we understand and respond to ‘mental illness’.
 All our staff have lived experience as consumers and countless other consumers contribute to OCP when additional expertise is required.

 Our Consumer Place does not deliver peer support directly, but plays an important role in supporting peer work.
 We deliver training in Intentional Peer Support (IPS), which was developed by Shery Mead and is a model of peer support that is trauma informed and deeply respectful of lived experience.
 We provide networking and training opportunities for peer workers and other consumers, provide resources that are relevant to the peer workforce and participate in policy development and consultations.
 We provide space for consumers to discuss challenging issues on our own terms and ultimately, foster a culture that respects and values peer support and consumer perspective.

 Contact: Flick Grey, Resource Co-ordinator

 The Peer Work Project (PWP) is a collaborative project between the Mental Illness Fellowship South Australia (MIFSA) and Baptist Care (SA) Inc. It was initiated in 2005, following a commitment by the Mental Health Unit to grow and support Peer Workers in South Australia.